-Essentially, the global atmospheric methane trend is driven by the competition between its sources and sinks.
-Sources dominate over sinks, leading to an increasing trend and sinks dominate over sources, leading to a decreasing trend.
-Our model results suggest that the methane stabilization during 1999-2006 is mainly due to the increasing sources balanced by the increasing sinks whereas the methane renewed growth during 2007-2013 is mainly due to increasing sources combined with little change in sinks despite small decreases in OH levels.
+Essentially, the global atmospheric methane trend is driven by the competition between its emissions and sinks.
+When emissions dominate sinks, it leads to an increasing trend, and when sinks dominate emissions, it leads to a decreasing trend.
+Our model results suggest that the methane stabilization during 1999-2006 is mainly due to increasing emissions balanced by increasing sinks whereas the methane renewed growth during 2007-2013 is mainly due to increasing sources combined with little change in sinks despite small decreases in OH levels.
 The significant increases in methane growth during 2014-2015 are mainly due to increasing sources combined with decreasing sinks.
-Most of the model simulations conducted here suggest that increases in energy sources drives the renewed methane growth, in agreement with previous studies (e.g, Rice et al., 2016; Hausmann et al., 2016; Worden et al., 2017), but in disagreement with other studies that consider wetland is the major contributor (e.g., Nisbet et al., 2016).
-However, the emission optimization on the anthropogenic sectors depend on the “shares” of individual anthropogenic sectors in the initial emission inventories.
+Most of the model simulations conducted here suggest that increases in energy sources drive the renewed methane growth, in agreement with previous studies (e.g,, Rice et al., 2016; Hausmann et al., 2016; Worden et al., 2017), but in disagreement with other studies that consider emissions from microbial sources as the major contributor (e.g., Nisbet et al., 2016; Schaefer et al., 2016).
+However, optimization of emissions from anthropogenic sources depends on the “shares” of individual anthropogenic sectors in the initial emission inventories.
 Uncertainties in these “shares” could lead to uncertainties in the emission adjustment for each anthropogenic sector.
 Recent studies using isotopic composition suggest that renewed growth in methane is more likely due to the increases in biogenic sources (e.g., Schaefer et al., 2016) as the ratio is shifting to more negative values since 2007.
 However, it also implies increases in more isotopically lighter fossil fuel emissions, or decreases in isotopically heavy methane source (e.g., biomass burning), or increases in both microbial and fossil fuel emissions but with increases in microbial emissions stronger than those from fossil fuel sources (Nisbet et al., 2019).
-It is quite possible that the increases in agriculture and waste sectors may drive the methane renewed growth if not energy sector.
-If in that case, it is possible that the emission growths of agriculture and waste sectors could be underestimated in the optimized emissions while the emission growth of energy sector could be overestimated.
+It is quite possible that the increases in agriculture and waste sectors may drive the renewed methane growth if not energy sector.
+In that case, it is possible that the emission growth of agriculture and waste sectors could be underestimated in the optimized emissions while the emission growth of energy sector could be overestimated.

-The optimized emission totals estimated in this work are demonstrated to be able to reasonably represent temporal and spatial distribution of methane total sources.
+The optimized emission totals estimated in this work represent temporal and spatial distribution of methane total sources reasonably well.
 However, the emission adjustments are either applied to anthropogenic sectors only or wetland sector only.
 Uncertainties therefore exist on the distribution of the emission adjustments into individual sectors.
-Without accurate estimations in the individual source, it would be difficult to attribute the methane trend and variability into specific source.
+Without accurate estimates of emissions from individual sources, it would be difficult to attribute the methane trend and variability into specific source.
 The application of methane isotopes and additional observational constraints (e.g., ethane and δ13CH4) could potentially help better partition the emission adjustments to different sectors.
 In addition, the spatial distribution of optimized emissions depends on the spatial information from the initial emission inventories.
 Uncertainties in the spatial distribution from the initial emission inventories could pass to the optimized emissions.
-Based on the model evaluation, there is possible overestimation in the tropical emissions.
+Based on the model evaluation, there is possible overestimation of tropical emissions.
 A process-based emission model (e.g., wetland emissions) could be coupled with AM4 to better represent the spatial and temporal patterns of the emissions.

 Acknowledgements